MicahElliott/QWERkey/README.md

 QRK, and BSP.

 [Conkeror](http://conkeror.org/) is an Emacs-like web browser that eschews the mouse.
+I prefer a tweaked Firefox, but some anti-mouse zealots swear by it.

 ## Design Details and Philosophy (for the curious)

-Key chords are hard enough to get right with one hand.
-Don't spread them across two.
-Any sequence should be attainable with a single hand -- even `C-Q-S-M-foo`.
-The `foo` might be either hand, but the modifiers are all left (in this case).

 I'd prefer mnemonics for all symbols -- imagine `Q-b → !` (_bang_),
 and `Q-e → =` (_equals_).
 But we're just too dang used to `!@#$%^&*`